Unleashing Life's Symphony on Earth

-Proposals to tackle climate change through physical or chemical engineering of our planet (geoengineering) have major drawbacks, and nature-based solutions such as planting trees are not scalable, effective or exacerbate other problems such as food production.
+Proposals to tackle climate change through physical or chemical engineering of our planet (geoengineering) have major drawbacks, and nature-based solutions such as planting trees face challenges with scalability and effectiveness or exacerbate other problems such as food production.

-Terraforming - the act of inhabiting a degraded or dead landscape with life - can be applied to areas of Earth that have come under pressure from climate change, as well as in endeavours of colonising the solar system.
-It therefore forms a key path to decreasing our existential risks as a species.
+Terraforming - the act of transforming a degraded or dead landscape into one sustaining life - can be applied to areas of Earth that have come under pressure from climate change.

-I am now working on steering my research towards understanding microbes in the environment, and the potential to use biological engineering to delay the collapse of vital Earth and human systems.
+I have started working on understanding microbes in the environment, and the potential to use nature-based solutions assisted with science and technology to delay the collapse of vital Earth and human systems, and create new well-being and prosperity for people.

 Mountains as a source of carbon dioxide